Bedrock-OSS/bedrock-wiki/docs/items/troubleshooting-items.md

 }
 ```

-Next, navigate to your items RP file.
+Next, navigate to your items BP file.
 Ensure that it is in the correct folder.
 Example of incorrect path:

 -   ⚠️ `item/gem.json`

 An example file, to compare against:

-<CodeHeader>RP/items/gem.json</CodeHeader>
+<CodeHeader>BP/items/gem.json</CodeHeader>

 ```json
 {